pingcap/docs-cn/reference/tools/ticdc/overview.md

 # TiCDC Overview

 [TiCDC](https://github.com/pingcap/ticdc) is a tool for replicating the incremental data of TiDB.
 This tool is implemented by pulling TiKV change logs.
-It can restore data to a consistent state with any upstream TSO, and provides "TiCDC Open Protocol" to support other systems to subscribe to data changes.
+It can restore data to a consistent state with any upstream TSO, and provides [TiCDC Open Protocol](/reference/tools/ticdc/open-protocol.md) to support other systems to subscribe to data changes.

 ## TiCDC Architecture